nyorain/vpp/README.md

 auto work2 = fill140(buffer2, 0.f, vpp::raw(data));

 // Read the aligned data using std430 layout into the given variables.
-// The given variable references must remain valid until the returned
-// work is finished
-// since they will be filled with the buffers data on work finish.
 // One can also specify how custom types (e.g. when using glm) should
 // be written or read.
 float d;